gulrak/filesystem/README.md

 This implementation is following the ["UTF-8 Everywhere" philosophy](https://utf8everywhere.org/) in that all `std::string` instances will be interpreted the same as `std::u8string` encoding wise and as being in UTF-8.
-The `std::u16string` will be seen as UTF-16 and
+The `std::u16string` will be seen as UTF-16.
+See *Differences in API* for more information.

 Unit tests are currently run with: